Our courses are integrated across disciplines.

 SEE 401 - Sustainability Research I

 Interdisciplinary exploration of the issues of sustainability.
 The scientific, moral, spiritual, social, political, historical, ethical and economic dimensions of sustainability will be explored.
 Will also provide exploration of the foundations of ethical theory and their application to environmental issues.
 Students will pursue a research project with the primary focus of sustainability on campus.
-Prerequisite(s): PHL 103; completion of General Education Natural Science Requirements; junior or senior standing.
+Prerequisite: PHL 103.
+CAP Integrative and Advanced Philosophy.

 SEE 402 - Sustainability Research II

 An interdisciplinary exploration of the issues of sustainability as they affect the Dayton community.
 Course will also explore political philosophy and the ethical foundations of public policy.
 Students will choose an in-depth community-based research project.
 Prerequisite: PHL 103.
 CAP Advanced Philosophy and Practical Ethical Action.

 SEE 490 - Experiential Study in Sustainability, Energy and the Environment